Pixelfield-ru/SungearEngine/README.md

 To build up make sure to:
 1) Build and bootstrap vcpkg.
 2) Set SG_VCPKG_ROOT system variable to bootstraped vcpkg.
-3) Set SUNGEAR_LLVM_MINGW_PATH system variable to your MinGW (cygwin/other-cross-compiler?..) compiler Be sure to set up the correct path without illegal-characters (use / in path instead of \ for obvious reasons).
+3) Set SUNGEAR_LLVM_MINGW_PATH system variable to your MinGW (cygwin/other-cross-compiler?..) compiler.

+Be sure to set up the correct path without illegal-characters (use / in path instead of \ for obvious reasons).